hotosm/drone-tm/docs/about/faq.md

 ## Info For Drone Operators

 ### Help!
-I can't upload my imagery due to patchy internet
+I'm having trouble managing my collected imagery

+- Sometimes you may have to deal with factors such as limited hard drive, space, unreliable hardware, and patchy internet.
+- If you are worried about data loss, the best bet is to **backup** the data first, then perhaps have a data/project manager deal with the final upload and processing in DroneTM.
-- There are a few alternative options for uploading data.
+- There are a few options for uploading data.
 - First of all, your project manager, or a contact at HOTOSM / NAXA should create an online accessible data bucket.
 - On the technical side, they will need: